chaos1616/NarutoSenki-V2/Doc/README.md

 >
 > For now, looks like it's just NarutoSenki developed with another game engine.

-I'll do my best to develop that game.

 You can get all the notices at the above `telegram` or `discord`.

 ---